movementlabsxyz/MIP/MIP/mip-16/README.md

 Blobs were introduced to lower the cost of L2s and offer temporary (18 days) data storage at low cost.
-Blobs are limited in size 128KB, and a maximum of 6 blocks per (Ethereum) block.
+Blobs are limited in size to 128KB, and a maximum of 6 blobs per (Ethereum) block.

 #### Fraud-proof settlement